stratapp-ai/stratapp-ai.github.io/about.md

   ### we are experienced SaaS founders, with a 10 year vision backed by investors who are market leaders

   For 30 years strategy formation, documentation, communication and execution has been flawed.
-The age old paradigms of static documents and top down control are holding us back.
-It is a global problem, affecting most organizations regardless of size, sector, culture or country.
+The age old paradigms of static documents and top down control are holding us back, such that strategy execution rarely meets expectations.

   It is time we fixed this.

-  We embraced the progressive thinking in social and work collaboration tech of the last 11 years, to create a seamless experience for executing both strategy and day-to-day work, in one place.
+  We embraced progressive thinking in social and work collaboration tech, to create a seamless experience for executing both strategy and day-to-day work, in one place.

   We did not invent new management buzz words, theory or methods.
 We carefully designed #stratapp around what you already know.